ca98am79/connect-dynamodb/README.md

   - `table` Optional DynamoDB server session table name (defaults to "sessions")
   - `hashKey` Optional hash key (defaults to "id")
   - `prefix` Optional key prefix (defaults to "sess")
   - `reapInterval` Legacy session expiration cleanup in milliseconds.
-Should instead enable [DynamoDB TTL](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) and select the `expires` field.
+Should instead enable [DynamoDB TTL](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) and select the `expires` field.  **BREAKING CHANGE** from v1.0.11 to v2.0.0 for reaping sessions with changes to the format of the expires field timestamp.

 ## Usage